antaldaniel/economy.dataobservatory.eu/content/authors/suzan_sidal/_index.md

 - service development team
 ---

 Suzan is a security consultant working on digitalisation, good governance and related data strategies in the European Union.
 She is a data enthusiast and advocates for more accountability and responsibility of open data usage in public administration.
+Read her, *We Need More Reliable Datasets on the Urban Heat Resilience and Disaster Risk Reduction*, [here](post/2021-06-07-introducing-suzan-sidal/)